Termite Inspection Monmouth County NJ | Jersey Strong Home Inspection

-Termite and other wood destroying insect inspections are one of Jersey Strong Home Inspection services.
+Termite and other wood destroying insect inspections are one of Jersey Strong Home Inspection services. provided in Monmouth County NJ and the surrounding area.
 Jersey Strong Home Inspection offers a visual wood destroying insect (WDI) inspection that can be performed with or without a general home inspection.

 A WDI inspection covers the visually accessible areas of a home.
 Our inspection will review areas that are currently infected, have previous damage, and point out conditions that could lead to future damage.
 This inspection checks, but not limited to the door, and window framings, foundation, wood joists and basement area.
 Other areas are checked which can harbor insects and they include firewood and other debris stored against the home, vegetation in contact with the house, wood siding contact with the soil, and grade, which does not slope away from the foundation.